PSU-Research-Computing/dkmonitor/README.rst

 ************

 Disk Monitor (dkmonitor) is a python application that allows a system adminstrator to monitor and log disk or directory usage on a multiuser system.
-Disk monitor is primarily suited for use on research severs with short term fast storage drives (scratch) that are commonly missused.
+Disk monitor is primarily suited for use on research computing resources with short term fast storage drives (scratch) that are commonly missused.

+**DkMonitor is pre-release software, and is currently being refactored**

 Features:
 =========